NileshGule/Mac-dev-playbook/README.md

 ## Future additions
 I use Atom & Sublime 3 as preferred text editors.
 Both these editors support Material Theme.
 I would like to automate the installation of theme as well s the icons package.
 For now these are manually installed and configured.
+Next step would be to use the Ansible role for managin Atom packages instead of using the shell commands.

 ### Things that still need to be done manually